scoskey/m0037/notes.md

 ### Samuel Coskey

-Based partially upon texts and notes by H Enderton, S Thomas, K Kunen, and more.
+Based partially upon texts and notes by H Enderton, S Thomas, K Kunen, and others.

 ## Part I: Introduction to logic and set theory